Gorkem-say/Feeder/README.md

+To understand if food is low in the storage, the IR emitter and photodiode is connected.
+IR emitter is connected with 470 ohm to 5 v and ground. in bulb big plate is anode(positive). photo transistor is pulled up to 5v with 2.2k.
+Junction of the photodiode and resistor connected to digital pin to detect if there is voltage or not.
+Other pin of the photodiode is gnd.

 Example code is shown below.
 The code can calibrate load cell when button cell is pressed.
 Also 2 scheduled feeding process is adjusted.
 Moreover RTC is connected.
 Target weight is 35 gram